itsamit108/connectyou/README.md

-## ConnectYou - Networking and Conversations App
+## ConnectYou - Conversations App

-ConnectYou is a user-friendly web application that enables seamless communication and networking among users.
+ConnectYou is a user-friendly web application that enables seamless communication among users.
 With ConnectYou, you can engage in chat conversations and interact with other users conveniently.
 Whether you're looking to connect with friends, colleagues, or like-minded individuals, ConnectYou provides a platform to foster meaningful connections.

 ## Tech Stack